 The result is displayed in the table HIERARCHIES, column HRY_UNAM.
 Copy the content of the column to the Hierarchy Selection Variable.
 Keep the blank spaces between 0PROFIT_CTR and 10000H1.

 Hierarchy node: Call function module BAPI_MDPROVIDER_GET_MEMBERS with the input parameters CUBE_NAM = <InfoProvider>/QueryName> and DIM_UNAM = [<infoObjectName>] and [<InfoObjectName> <HierarchyName>] (retrieved in the previous call to BAPI_MDPROVIDER_GET_HIERARCHYS).

 The result is displayed in the table MEMBERS, column MEN_UNAM.
 Copy the content of the column to the Hierarchy Node variable, retaining the blank spaces.

 [0N_PCTR] (I = [0PROFIT_CTR 1000H1].[1000HE 0HIER_NODE])),

-The structure of the field lengths should be like this:
+The structure of the field lengths should be as follows, see the example below:

 Query Connector error: DATA_TO_MEMORY_NOT_POSSIBLE